Obsidian-StudiosInc/solitaire/README.md

 If building via cli, the dependencies will need to be installed and available for build.

-To build via command line use gradle warpper in the project root directory, and make sure it is executable.
+To build via command line use gradle wrapper in the project root directory, and make sure it is executable.

 ```shell